5 UNESCO sites to visit

 Viking-Age Ring Fortresses, Denmark

-Denmark’s Viking history is the stuff of legend.
-And if you’re staying in Copenhagen, you’re just over an hour’s drive from Trelleborg – one of the best-preserved Viking ring fortresses you’ll ever set eyes on.
-It’s part of a chain of five archaeological sites that have made it onto UNESCO’s list, and each circular defence was built between 970 and 980 AD.
-Trelleborg also has a museum where you can learn all about the fortress’ history, and there are regular events to time your trip for.
-That includes an annual festival where you can do your best Viking impression.
-Battle armour at the ready.
+Denmark’s all about galleries, museums and a capital that’s giving serious cosy vibes – they even have their own word for it, ‘hygge’, meaning cosiness and contentment.
+But this country is more than just its famous Christmas markets and canals.
+It’s got loads of Viking heritage to explore.
+Just over an hour’s drive from Copenhagen is Trelleborg – one of the best-preserved Viking ring fortresses.
+It’s part of a group of five archaeological sites that have made it onto UNESCO’s list, and each circular defence was built between 970 and 980 AD.
+Trelleborg also has a museum where you can learn all about the fortress’ history, and there are regular events to time your trip for – July’s when the Trelleborg Viking Festival takes place.
+Imagine a full-on Viking village with daily battle shows, historical games and authentic craft markets.

 The Maison Carrée of Nîmes, France

-Fancy a French adventure?
-The Maison Carrée of Nîmes – which means ‘square house’, if you’re asking – is France’s latest addition to the UNESCO list, and it’s easy to see why.
-This ancient Roman temple is in incredible condition thanks to careful restoration work over the centuries, and the design marks Rome’s move from republic to empire.
-You can pay to go inside, but most people just snap selfies beneath the chunky Corinthian columns and gawp at the sheer beauty of the place.
-Nimes is just under an hour’s drive from Avignon, or about the same from Montpellier if you’re coming from the other direction.
+Bonjour, mes amis… The Maison Carrée of Nîmes – which translates to ‘square house’– got its UNESCO label in 2023, and it’s easy to see why.
+This 1st-century AD Roman temple was dedicated to the emperor Augustus’s grandsons, Gaius and Lucius Caesar, and it’s in top condition thanks to careful restoration work over the centuries.
+You can pay to go inside, but most people get pics beneath the iconic Corinthian columns.
+You can reach Nîmes in less than an hour’s drive from Avignon, or about the same from Montpellier if you’re coming from the other direction.

 Djerba, Tunisia